What are stereotactic radiosurgery and stereotactic radiation therapy?

 What happens after the treatments are finished?

 After your last treatment, your nurse will review any important instructions with you.
 You will be given a follow-up appointment.
-This follow-up visit may include tests such as CT scan or MRI.
+This follow-up visit may include tests such as a CT scan or MRI.